I spent the better part of yesterday updating my website making sure it was mobile responsive … and now it is!

 This will determine how you furnish your space.

-Back into this by how many people would you ideally like to seat?
+Back into this, how many people would you ideally like to seat?

 you may not get all the seating you were hoping for but that’s ok, think about borrowing chairs from an adjoining room or get creative with adding ottomans or floor pillows.